twallema/pySODM/docs/enzyme_kinetics.md

 ![reaction](/_static/figs/enzyme_kinetics/reaction.png)

 The goal of this tutorial is to demonstrate how pySODM can be used to build a virtual prototype of a continuous flow reactor reactor packed with enzyme beads.
 First, an enzyme kinetic model is calibrated to time course data obtained in batch experiments.
 The calibrated kinetics can then be used to make predictions on how the yields in our continuous-flow reactor vary with the flow rate.
 I will attempt to provide a brief introduction to each of the models used in this tutorial.
-However, I shall cut several corners for the sake of shortening this demo (my master's thesis is over 60 pages long).
+However, I shall cut several corners for the sake of shortening this demo (my master's thesis is 80 pages).

 In this tutorial pySODM is used to:
 1. Build an ODE model to describe the reaction course in a batch experiment.